GoldinGuy/CollegeCompendium/README.md

 # CollegeCompendium

-📓 **Join over 70000 programmers in 179 countries and learn at your own pace with a curated collection of free and open source computer science resources from top colleges**
+📓 **Join over 70000 programmers in 179 countries and learn at your own pace with a curated collection of free, public, open source computer science resources from awesome colleges**

 [![Discuss On Discord][discord]][discord-url]